-- · Trim off edges, fat and connective tissue. - Cut baits from a single block of muscle, using strong decisive cuts. - Cut baits 6cm square (approximately the size of two matchboxes placed side by side) and 4cm thick. - Periodically check the weight of baits being cut (nine baits should weigh one kg). - Be strict about the size and quality of baits.
-Discard sub-standard and fly-blown baits.
+- Trim off edges, fat and connective tissue. - Cut baits from a single block of muscle, using strong decisive cuts. - Cut baits 6 cm square (approximately the size of two matchboxes placed side by side) and 4 cm thick. - Periodically check the weight of baits being cut (nine baits should weigh one kg). - Be strict about the size and quality of baits.
+Discard substandard and fly-blown baits.

-If baits have been bought, check them for size, trim off any ragged edges, fat or connective tissue and discard any that are unsuitable.
+If pre-cut meat has been bought, check it for size, trim off any ragged edges, fat or connective tissue and discard any that is unsuitable.